 The H2 receptor blockers include cimetidine, famotidine, nizatidine, and

-drug.
+overview section on H2 Blockers, while specific references are given for each drug.
 See also the Proton Pump Inhibitors.

 Case 1.
 Severe acute liver injury leading to cirrhosis caused by nizatidine.